 "You want something?"
 Lupin said.

 Gree smiled, pearly whites coming into view.
-"I see you prefer to speak plainly, so Gree do this for you my friend.
+"I see you prefer to speak plain, so Gree do this for you my friend.
 Nono is best sandfinner, but package delivery, it is—how you say?
 Waste of talent!
 BeobugI need captain, I ask and ask but always, Nono say no. I ask too too much!
 I need you to do it instead.
 You are Voice of Volare Ilk!
-Maybe you could this prestige to persuade Nono?"
+Maybe you could use this prestige to persuade Nono?"